Golden Isles of Georgia: Jekyll Island National Historic District

 The Jekyll Island National Historic Landmark District is one of the largest ongoing restoration projects in the southeastern United States.
-The work to preserve the site has resulted in numerous awards and recognitions including Jekyll Island named to the National Trust for Historic Preservation's 12 Distinctive Destinations and receiving the 2008 Georgia Trust for Historic Preservation's Marguerite William Award for Preservation.
+The work to preserve the site has resulted in numerous awards and recognitions including Jekyll Island being named to the National Trust for Historic Preservation's 12 Distinctive Destinations and receiving the 2008 Georgia Trust for Historic Preservation's Marguerite William Award for Preservation.